Perkdad/Perkdad/README.md

-- 👋 Hi, I’m @Perkdad.
+- 👋 Hi, I’m Aaron.
 I am a Healthcare Professional who is currently learning
 -    Computer Science with the goal of developing software applications to
 -    improve workflow and patient care.
 -